Naitsirc98/Beryl/README.md

 }
 ```

 Awesome!
-You have build your first application with Beryl!
+You have built your first application with Beryl!
 Now, its time to actually launch it:

 ```java
 public class MyGame extends BerylApplication {